fanlin-meng/fanlin-meng.github.io/_pages/about.md

 Recent News
 ===
+* [2026.02] I am happy to serve as the Area Chair for 2026 IEEE World Congress on Computational Intelligence ([WCCI 2026](https://attend.ieee.org/wcci-2026/)).
 * [2025.11] Our special session on Computational Intelligence in Transactive Energy Management and Smart Energy Network (CITESEN) has been accepted with WCCI 2026.
 Check [here](https://sites.google.com/view/wcci-citesen-2026/home) for more information on the special session and how to make your submissions.
 * [2025.11] Our review paper on peak demand forecasting has been accepted by Renewable and Sustainable Energy Reviews.
 * [2025.10] Happy to give a seminar on our recent research on energy and carbon markets to the Centre for Decision Research at the University of Leeds Business School.